 Home warranty companies often form relationships with home repair businesses — developing contracts with repair professionals can help keep costs down for the company that owns your home warranty.
-This arrangement creates a situation that's similar to having health insurance: You have to stay within the network if you want to save the most money.
+This arrangement creates a situation that's similar to having health insurance (or even homeowners insurance): You have to stay within the network if you want to save the most money.

 Con: Warranties May Cover Repairs Instead of Replacements

 Contractors want to spend as little time and money on your home as possible, so they may choose to repair problems instead of replacing damaged items such as air conditioners and electrical systems.
 Since repairs don't always last as long as replacements, you could face more expenses in the near future.

 There are many downsides to buying a home warranty, but the potential savings encourage many homeowners to purchase them.
 Getting a warranty is a bit of a gamble, so you will have to decide whether it makes sense for you to spend a few hundred dollars each year — the average cost of a home warranty — to avoid higher repair costs.